 Black and green olives, intense briny anchovies, garlic, and tangy capers.
 Tapenade is nothing if not intense!
 And, with the help of a food processor, couldn’t be simpler to make!
 Stir in a little mayo to make it tapenade mayonnaise and smooth out the flavors, and you have one of my favorite recipes.
 Great for dip, as a sauce, and spread over bruschetta.

-I’ve been making tapenade for about 20 years now.
-I remember first reading about it and giving it a try one New Year’s Eve.
-We’ve never been much for going out on New Year’s, so I’ve usually taken the opportunity to make fun and interesting recipes.
-We weren’t completely sure about tapenade that evening (I remember I went a bit overboard on the anchovy), but I found it intriguing enough to keep making it, refining it, and trying it in different foods.
-This tapenade mayonnaise is one of my favorite ways to make it, since the mayo softens the flavors just enough.
+We weren’t completely sure about the flavors that evening (I remember I went a bit overboard on the anchovy), but I found it intriguing enough to keep making it, refining it, and trying it in different foods.
+Mixed with mayonnaise is one of my favorite ways to make it, since the mayo softens the flavors just enough to make it really versatile.

 – Happy Eating, Annemarie